damnedden/pollen/README.md

 pollen
 ============

-A simple OTP application to run a chat server capable of hosting multiple rooms, private messages and more!
+An OTP application to run a chat server capable of hosting multiple rooms, private messages and more.

 Build
 -------